-To advise the Landcare Committee of the presence of willow sawfly in the Wellington area, and the potential threat to river management willow plantings.
+To advise the Committee of the presence of willow sawfly in the Wellington area, and the potential threat to river management willow plantings.
+(Note a similar report has already been before the Landcare Committee in January).

-2. Willow Sawfly (Nematus Oligospilus)
+2. Willow Sawfly (Nematus Oligosphilus)

-The willow sawfly is a Northern Hemisphere insect that attacks willow trees Calix species) by eating the foliage.
-It occurs naturally throughout Europe and North America.
+The willow sawfly is a Northern Hemisphere insect that attacks willow trees (Salix species) by eating the foliage.
+It occurs naturally through Europe and North America.
 It was first discovered in Argentina in 1980, and South Africa in 1993.
 It is also probably present in Australia.

 The insect was first noticed in New Zealand in 1997 following heavy defoliation of willow trees in Auckland.
-It was first observed on the Hutt River last summer, and has since spread as far south as Canterbury.
+It was first observed on the Hutt River and the Akura Nursery in summer 2000, and has since spread as far south as Canterbury.
 It is expected to arrive in Invercargill by 2003/04.
+In the Wairarapa it has been observed over a wide area but in low densities during this past summer.